VR-25/acc/README.md

 To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds (zips/tarballs)!
 Share official links instead.

 ---
 ## WARNING

 ACC manipulates Android low level ([kernel](https://duckduckgo.com/lite/?q=kernel+android)) parameters which control the charging circuitry.
 The author assumes no responsibility under anything that might break due to the use/misuse of this software.
-By choosing to use/misuse ACC, you agree to do so at your own risk!
+By choosing to use/misuse it, you agree to do so at your own risk!

----
-## DESCRIPTION

-ACC is an Android software mainly intended for [extending battery service life](https://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries).
-In a nutshell, this is achieved through limiting charging current, temperature and voltage.
-Any root solution is supported.

 ---